JuliaLang/juliaup/README.md

 For juliaup developers, information on how to build juliaup locally, update julia versions, and release updates can be found in the wiki https://github.com/JuliaLang/juliaup/wiki

-To use unstable preview versions of juliaup (e.g. to gt a patch before it makes it into the latest release), use
+To use unstable preview versions of juliaup (e.g. to get a patch before it makes it into the latest release), use

 ```
 curl -fsSL https://install.julialang.org/releasepreview | sh